+APA California is a 501 (c) (6) nonprofit association.
+This type of nonprofit allows the Chapter to lobby the State of California and pay for a contracted lobbyist as included in the Chapter budget.
+The Chapter must also calculate the percentage of the Chapter budget allocated to a paid lobbyist and other direct lobbying expenses each year and identify that percentage on the Chapter membership form to notify members that the lobbying percentage of their membership dues is not tax deductible.

-APA California shall use a line item budget, with each income and expenditure allocated to a specific line item in the budget.
+APA California shall uses a line item budget, with each income and expenditure allocated to a specific line item in the budget.
 Budget line items are listed and described in Appendix A. Where possible, related income and expense line items shall have similar numbers and titles.
 Where there are corresponding line items, the corresponding line items are noted in parentheses.
 The budget line items and descriptions thereof may be modified as needed without amending these Financial Policies and Procedures.
-Any such modifications shall be approved by the Executive Director and the Vice President for Administration.
+Any such modifications shall be approved by the Executive Director and the Vice President for Administration after input from the Chapter bookkeeper and/or accountant.

-The APA California accounting management contractor will provide the President and Vice Presidents with a Budgeted Profit and Loss vs. Actual Report (P&L) and Balance Sheet following the end of each quarter.
-These reports shall detail the quarterly and to-date income and expenses compared to the budget, and current assets and liabilities.
-These reports will also be provided to the full Board at each Board meeting.
+The APA California accounting management contractor bookkeeper, after review and approval of the VP Administration and Executive Director, will provide the President and Vice Presidents with a Quick Books On Line Budgeted Profit and Loss vs. Actual Report (P&L) for the Chapter accounts, and Balance Sheet including the Chapter/Section/Conference accounts, each month.
+The reports shall be sent for review and approval to the VP Administration and Executive Director at least one week prior to each Board meeting or Executive Board meeting and then placed on the agenda for the Board meeting for review. following the end of each quarter.
+Any other reports provided by the VP Administration may also be sent to the Board for review.
+These reports shall at a minimum detail the quarterly and to-date income and expenses compared to the budget, and current assets and liabilities.
+In addition, mid-year financial reports shall These reports will also be provided to the full Board at each the summer Board meeting for review and discussion to determine if any changes or corrections to the budget are necessary.

 All income derived from programs, fees, dues (National and Chapter-Only) and interest shall be included in the Profit and Loss Budget vs. Actual Report.
 Likewise, all expenses by APA California for any portfolio item shall be included.
 Each P&L report shall include the following for each line item: